victordelval/amw-frontend/README.md

 To create a production build:

-- Ensure you have created an `.env` file and populated it with the relecvant env vars.
+- Ensure you have created an `.env` file and populated it with the required env vars.
 - Run `yarn build` to create a production build.

 ## Developers